Join us as we continue our efforts towards improving the future of mental health care through information, discussion, and collaboration.

 No. PsychU does not offer any CME or CMU credits for any of its events or resources.

-PsychU uses GoToWebinar to host Virtual Forums.
+PsychU uses GoToWebinar to host Webinars.

 MSLs/MMLs are part of a team of clinical research professionals who specialize in translating scientific and medical information to a broad range of stakeholders and organizations in the mental health field.
 For PsychU, MSLs and MMLs are employees or contractors of the Field Medical Affairs team at Otsuka Pharmaceutical Development & Commercialization, Inc.